-Penn State AWARE is an online sexual assault awareness learning module.
-The program educates students about sexual assault and sexual harassment.
+Penn State AWARE is an online relationship and sexual violence awareness learning module.
+The program educates students about relationship violence, sexual assault, stalking, and sexual harassment.
 The program will help students develop practical skills to keep themselves and their friends safe.

 Why does Penn State require Penn State SAFE and Penn State AWARE?